ibm-cloud-docs/monitoring/iam_manage_events.md

 6. Select the service role **Manager**.
 7. Click **Assign**.

 ### Option 3.
-Grant permissions to a single instance
+Grant permissions on a single instance
 {: #admin_account_opt3}

-Complete the following steps to assign a user administrator role on one instance of the {{site.data.keyword.mon_full_notm}} service:
+Complete the following steps to assign a user administrator role on 1 instance of the {{site.data.keyword.mon_full_notm}} service:

 1. Select **Assign access to resources**.
 2. Select **{{site.data.keyword.mon_full_notm}}**.